 Alternatively, start on a site like Yelp.

-Once you’ve got your competitors together, use a tool like Ahrefs or Semrush, enter a competitor’s website, and see what they’re ranking for.
+Once you’ve got your list all together, use a competitor analysis tool, enter their website, and see what they’re ranking for.

 You’ll also see the keyword search volume to help you prioritize your optimization, but be aware, the volumes shown here are for countries.
 The volumes will be much smaller for a single city or town.

 There are plenty of ways to use Google to assist in your keyword research, but autocomplete is handy for local businesses.